 HUDSON COUNTY – There’s plenty to read in this week’s editions of the Hudson Reporter.

-You can pick up your print edition around town this weekend, or come back to this website starting Sunday and scroll down your town’s page to read the stories.
+You can pick up your print edition around town this weekend, or come back to this website starting Sunday and scroll down the page to read the stories for your town.

-So pick up a copy of your town’s edition of the Hudson Reporter newspapers and read more about what’s happening in your town than you’ll find anywhere else.
+So pick up a copy of your town’s edition of the Hudson Reporter newspapers a read more about what’s happening in your town than you’ll find anywhere else.